 ● Create a serene space for meditation or reflection.

 ● Add more oxygen-rich plants inside the house.

 ● Spend less time watching television and using smartphones and tablets and spend more time with the people you love.

 Taking care of yourself mentally and emotionally is not enough when it comes to dealing with chronic pain.
 Thankfully, there are several holistic and alternative ways to relieve the pain.

-● Acupuncture: A Chinese medicinal practice that involves stimulating certain points on the body, often with needles, is moderately effective for treating chronic pain.
+● Acupuncture: A Chinese medicinal practice that involves stimulating certain points on the body, often with needles, is for treating chronic pain.

 ● Chiropractic therapy: Techniques such as spinal manipulation may help with chronic pain in certain patients.

 ● Hypnoanalgesia: Uses hypnotic suggestion to relieve pain, though it doesn’t work for everybody.